ubccpsc/classy/docs/developer/bootstrap.md

 To run these in the IDE create a Mocha target in Webstorm with `-r tsconfig-paths/register` as the node options and `--exit` as the mocha options.
 To run these on the terminal, execute `yarn run test` in `packages/autotest/` or `packages/portal/backend/`

+### Coverage

+The best way to run coverage locally is to execute `yarn run cover` in `classy/`.
+The coverage report will be generated in `testOutput/coverage/index.html`.
+NOTE: when executing locally, mocks are extensively used so the report will not be as comprehensive as executing on CI.

 ## QA Checklist